 It’s easy to get wrapped up in the beauty of flowers, yet some plants can add phenomenal structure and drama to the garden through their leaves alone.
-Here are some of the best:
+Here are some of our favourite large leaf plants:

 Large leaf hardy perennials